 BISLA is a small school, but that doesn't stop students from organising themselves into societies and student clubs that regularly meet.
-Their life span is sometimes short, but that also means that new clubs and societies could open every year.
-All you need is at least 5 students, regular meeting time, and there is even some funding available to support these efforts.
-In the past few years, BISLA had film society, philosophy society, music production society, rock climbing club, renovation club, and many others.
+Their life span is sometimes short, but that also means that new clubs and societies could open every semester.
+All you need is at least 4 students, regular meetings, and there is even some funding available to support these efforts.
+In the past few years, BISLA had film society, philosophy society, culinary society, gender studies society, music production society, rock climbing club, renovation club, and many others.
 There are three organisations that run a bit outside of societies and clubs but definitely fall under student life - the Bisla Student Council, the II Ponte journal, and the student Podcast.